pierluigiferrari/ssd_keras/README.md

 ### Important notes

 * All trained models that were trained on MS COCO use the smaller anchor box scaling factors provided in all of the Jupyter notebooks.
 In particular, note that the '07+12+COCO' and '07++12+COCO' models use the smaller scaling factors.
-* The original Caffe models use a learning rate multiplier of 2 for the bias terms.
-Keras currently doesn't support per-weight learning rate multipliers, so this implementation differs from the Caffe implementation in this regard.
-This difference isn't relevant if you're using the trained models, but you should keep it in mind if you want to reproduce the training of the original models.

 ### Terminology